Senior Status Law

-- The LLB Senior Status Law degree is designed to meet employers' needs and you will be taught by experienced legal professionals and academics.
-The teaching team of the Department of Law and Criminology at Aberystwyth University are active for large organisations such as GRETA, the Youth Justice Board, the United Nations Office of the High Commissioner for Human Rights.
+LLB Senior Status Law is a practical law degree designed to meet employer needs and is taught by experienced legal professionals and academics who are active for large organisations such as GRETA, the Youth Justice Board, and the United Nations Office of the High Commissioner for Human Rights.

-- Our LLB degrees provide a foundation for those intending to qualify as a solicitor or a barrister in England and Wales, and for those intending to practise law in other common law jurisdictions.
+Our LLB degrees provide a foundation for those intending to qualify as a solicitor or a barrister in England and Wales.

 Department of Law and Criminology lecturers are mostly either qualified to PHD level or have professional experience and qualifications as practicing lawyers.
 Many staff also have a PGCE (Higher Education).